Recent Hipcampers say this Hipcamp is great for families and kids.

 From the host

 It is a small beautiful site hidden away behind our historic 16th Century thatched cottage.
 We are in the New Forest National Park with stunning walks directly from the site and we are usefully situated next to Sandy Balls Holiday Village.
+(Please note Sandy Balls swimming pools are very busy in July and August and they are unlikely to allow non members to use them).
 This makes us ideal for couples and families and we have friendly alpacas and chickens on site.
 You can only book up to 2 pitches online, small groups need to contact us for advice.

 Beautiful walks across the New Forest, stopping off in the many lovely pubs that sit in the small villages.
 Go to the Arniss Stables (01425 654114) with horses for all ages and abilities, or take a bike and ride along one of the many cycle routes nearby.
 Sandy Balls Holiday Centre (08442 491193) is next door where you can sometimes visit their swimming pool or join footpaths down to the river Avon and along its banks towards Fordingbridge (01425 654560).
 Fishing and many other facilities can also be used by the general public.
 It is a 20-minute drive to Paultons Park (02380 814442) home to hugely popular Peppa Pig World for the kids.
 The New Forest Water Park is a five-minute drive away and is very popular.
 Bournemouth beach is about 30 minutes drive and the historic Cities of Salisbury and Southampton are about 30 minutes drive.